 Sleep studies measure how much and how well you sleep as well as how alert you are during the daytime.
-A sleep test helps physicians diagnose potential sleep disorders, assess their severity and develop a treatment plan for you.
-After asking questions about your sleep habits and daytime alertness, your physician may refer you to a Riverside Sleep Medicine Center for a sleep study.
+A sleep test helps physicians diagnose potential common sleep disorders, assess their severity and develop a treatment plan for you.
+After asking questions about your sleep habits and daytime alertness, your physician may refer you to a Riverside sleep medicine center for a sleep study.

 Types of studies

 You may participate in one or more of the following types of sleep studies: